 • Buy only FEP-recommended chocolate!
 Purchase vegan chocolate from companies that do not source cocoa from regions where the worst forms of child labor are common.
 Use this handy list as a buying guide!
 (They don’t have every brand, but it’s a great place to start! – AS)

 • Sign a petition!
-Food Empowerment Project works tirelessly contacting companies to find out where they source their chocolate.
-Clif Bar has shockingly refused to disclose the country of origin for their chocolate!
-Sign this petition now to ask Clif Bar to be transparent in their sourcing.
+Food Empowerment Project works tirelessly to contact companies to find out where they source their chocolate.
+Stay up to date on the latest petitions at the FEP website.

 • Spread the word!
-Post info on your social networks about Food Empowerment Project, their chocolate campaign and recommended chocolate list, as well as the Clif Bar petition.
+Post info on your social networks about Food Empowerment Project, their chocolate campaign, and recommended chocolate list.

 * * * * * *